rysummers/Summers_Project_01/README.md

 The analysis is divided into five subdirectories :
 1. Background
    - Files that describe the area or topic of interest.
-This can include history, images, references, etc.
+This can include data description, images, references, etc.
 2. Code
    - All supporting code from programming languages used during analysis.
 3. Reports